Finland says without Britain there is no EU

 "It would be a travesty to both, for Europe and the UK, were the UK to leave the union."

-Osborne said he would use his one-day trip to Finland, Sweden and Denmark to focus on protecting the rights of non-euro nations as the 19 countries that use the common currency press on with closer economic integration.
+Osborne began a trip to Finland, Sweden and Denmark on Monday.
+Britain's finance ministry said Osborne would focus on protecting the integrity of the EU's single market and the rights of non-euro nations as the 19 countries that use the common currency press on with closer economic integration.

-Stubb, one of the most outspoken finance ministers in the euro zone, gave Osborne his support.
+Stubb said the Finnish government supported Britain's calls to boost the EU's economic competitiveness and the bloc needed to have a debate about the future of the euro zone.

 "You cannot leave the biggest economies which are not in the euro zone outside the decision-making procedure," he said.